Ventnor Wall Lizards

 These very special reptiles are found nowhere else on the Island and in very few other places nationwide.
 In 2002 we installed a drystone wall for the lizards at Ventnor Botanic Garden, near the Temperate House.
 Visit on a sunny day and you are almost guaranteed to see one either at our wall or any sunny rocky area, scurrying for cover or basking happily in full view.

-With the help of the Island Conservation Volunteers we constructed a 3.5 metre drystone wall in Ventnor Botanic Garden, renowned for its micro-climate.
+Ventnor Botanic Gardens are renowned for its micro-climate.
 The gardens are sunny, south-facing and sheltered so great for a basking lizard.
 The nooks and crannies of the wall provide an ideal home for the lizards and the colony is now well-established and continues to thrive.

 The wall was built as a demonstration of lizard-friendly construction.
 The construction was coupled with a campaign in the town to inform residents of how to look after their wall lizards.
 A lizard walk was developed to feature great lizard spotting sites along with a number of art installations with our lizardesque “Intrepid Walker”.

 Wall Lizards are bigger than common lizards, often more brightly coloured and less frightened of humans.
 The can be up to 8cm long, and are most active between April and October.
 The best time to spot these lizards is on a sunny day in late summer – they favour south facing rocks and walls.
-They can frequently be found in the car park at La Falaise, on the path below the former Rex Cinema, and obviously on our wall in Ventnor Botanic Garden.
+They can frequently be found in the car park at La Falaise.

 About the Ventnor population of Wall Lizards